 If you decide you would like to take part, you will need to first register your interest on the trial information website.
 We'll ask you to give us multiple forms of contact (email, phone number, and postal address) so that we can contact you for screening, follow-up assessments, and to confirm your identity at each assessment point.
 You will then be invited to have an initial screening interview with a member of the research team.
 This is a brief check to see if you are likely to be eligible for the study, and so you can give us your consent to take part online.
 At this time, you will be provided with this participation information sheet and the consent form.
 Please take as long as you need to read them, you are welcome to also ask us any questions.
 If you have an initial screening at a recruitment event, you are welcome to read through this document and provide your consent on the day if you wish to, but you are also welcome to take this information home and consider participation over time if that's preferable for you.
+If you have questions about the consent form, or you need help completing the consent form, we can arrange for a member of the trial team to call you to support you through this process and complete it with you over the phone.

 If you decide you're happy to take part, you will need to return the signed consent form to us and provide the details of your GP or care co-ordinator (please see the next section for more information on why we'll take these contact details and what we may use them for).
 You will be allowed as much time as you need to decide if you want to complete and return these forms, but we will follow up after 2 weeks to check if you have questions about the forms or about participation in general.
-We will follow up with you a maximum of 3 times via email.
+We will follow up with you a maximum of 3 times via email/text/phone.
 However, if you decide after this time you would like to take part and submit your details, the links will remain active until the recruitment window closes.